beaubus/custom-select-for-vue/README.md

 <br>

-Simple unstyled custom select component with v-model and support of @focusout event
+Simple unstyled custom select component for Vue.js 3 with v-model and support of @focusout event

 ![](demo.gif)